yanistazi/version_control_assignment/assignment.md

     ```bash
     # Your .gitignore_global entries here
     ```
- 9. Push your completed assignment to GitHub, and submit the assignment by creating a pull request.
+ 9. Merge the `submission` branch back to your `master` or `main` branch, push your completed assignment to GitHub, and submit the assignment by creating a pull request.